 - Once boiling vigorously stir in flour until well combined and continue to heat and stir for about 4-5 minutes to cook out excess water.

-- Remove from pan and transfer into large bowl.
+- Remove from pan and transfer into large bowl, let cool slightly.

 - With hand mixer add 1 egg at a time and blend well after each addition.